 1. That is the Truth which the wise realize as the Self, the residuum left over on withdrawing from external objects, with or without form (ether, air, fire, water and earth), by a careful application of the scriptural injunction ‘not this, not this’ — Thou art That!

-Tom: The truth, which is your very own Self, your own True Nature, is realised by those who withdraw their attention from all external objects.
 How to withdraw one’s attention?
 Through applying the teaching of ‘neti-neti’.
 What remains is the Self, devoid of objects and duality and suffering – You are That!

-‘With or without form’ I think refers to the need to withdraw attention from both gross objects (with form, eg. tables, chairs, experiences) and subtle objects (without form, eg. thoughts, feelings, imaginings, etc), or alternatively it could mean to withdraw from all objects perceived (with form) or imaginary (without form).
+‘With or without form’ I think refers to the need to withdraw attention from both gross objects (with form, eg. tables, chairs, experiences) and subtle objects (without form, eg. thoughts, feelings, imaginings, subtl realms, etc), or alternatively it could mean to withdraw from all objects perceived (with form) or imaginary (without form).

 2. Uttiyāṅ kutti-nālē umiye num aindu kōsam